Novel Excitation of local fractional dynamics

-2. The unfolding of self dual to (nontrivial) weakly self dual asymptotics and then finally to weakly dual asymptotics is an interesting phenomenon.
+2. The unfolding of self dual to (nontrivial) weakly dual, rational asymptotics and then finally to more general weakly dual (irrational) asymptotics is an interesting phenomenon.
 More in depth analysis in the context of dynamical systems and number theory would be considered separately.

 3. The weakly self dual asymptotics can further be reclassified according to slower logarithmic variations of $\lambda(\delta)$ of the form

 where $\log^n (\cdot)= \log\log\ldots { n \ times} \ (\cdot)$, and respecting analogous weakly self dual and arithmatically dual fixed points respectively. } \end{remark}